 The beauty of a Bahamas vacation can only really be discovered when visiting the incredible Out Islands.
 This string of picturesque islands plays host to a number of fascinating sights, exciting adventures and curious creatures.
 Of all the things to do in Bahamas, visiting Staniel Cay and taking an Exuma Pigs Tour to swim with the incredible Exuma Pigs is among the very best on offer.
 While they may look like a regular farm animal, these unique pigs enjoy a tropical beach life in the Bahamas and have even learnt to swim.
 Thousands of people each year make the trip from Florida to Bahamas just to experience these fantastic pigs.

 Visiting the Exuma Pigs on a Bahamas tour is the single most sought after trip in the entire world right now.
-Fly direct to the Exuma Pigs with Bahamas Air Torus.
+Fly direct from Nassau or Florida to the Exuma Pigs with Bahamas Air Torus.
 This comes as no surprise to any who have experienced this unique and rather entertaining display.
 There is much deliberation about how the Exuma Pigs came to arrive in the Bahamas.
 Some say that the pigs may have been aboard a ship that sank, while others think sailors dropped them off here with the intention of returning to eat them.
 While we may not know exactly how they arrived, we can certainly agree that they are one of the top things to do in Bahamas.
 With pigs waddling along this white beach, the sun shining overhead and the rays reflecting off the shimmering water, you can’t help but have an unforgettable Bahamas vacation.

 Read more about visiting the Exuma Pigs in our Staniel Cay article.